ayrtonaoki/aiou/README.md

 # Rails + React Authentication Project
 This is a **study project** built with **Ruby on Rails (backend)** and **React (frontend)**, communicating via a RESTful API.
 The project is containerized using **Docker**.
 It allows users to **register, log in, and log out**, and records these events asynchronously using background jobs, storing them in the database.
-Authentication is handled using **Devise**, providing secure user management out-of-the-box.
+Authentication is handled using **Devise**, providing secure user management.

 ## Features
 - User registration with **email** and **password** via Devise